"K" Avery-Stallion born in London, studied contemporary Textiles at Nottingham Polytechnic.

 It's also rather poignant that St Leonards' grandfather, Robert Leonard Avery was trained by the Royal Legion in leather craft when he was invalided out of the army.During his convalesence Robert honed his skills and then started selling his collection of small leather goods at local markets in Hampshire. he was then selling his products nationally through the British Legion until the mid 1950's when he was recognised for his high quality products at a fair in Olympia, London.
 Little did he know that years later his grand daughter was to follow in his footsteps.

 St Leonards is not about style over substance.
 It's all about substance and forging your own sense of style whether you're 8 or 88.
 It hates fads and loves longevity.
 It loves products that are androgynous too.
-The designs are for men AND women.
+Many of the designs are for men AND women.
 It expects you to fight over them.
 Often.

 St Leonards hopes you'll grown alongside this plucky British brand and return again and again, enjoying the products, the off-beat branding and of course the high quality customer service too.